Résumés and cover letters are key tools for a job search. It’s essential that you perfect your business documents to be successful.

 A cover letter tells the employer what type of position you are seeking and explains your objective.
 Cover letters entice the employer to learn more about you by reading your résumé and can impress the employer by showcasing your knowledge about the company and its goals.
 Cover letters are also a great tool to show the employer your communication skills.

-- Guide to Cover Letters (PDF)
+- Guide to Employer Communication

 - Cover Letter Sample: Response to Specific Position